GA86/CTF/Romance-Dawn.md

 # Romance Dawn

+This challenge is a forensics png reconstruction.
+The name of the file we get from the server is `7uffy.png` and what we are tasked with is to open it.

 ## First steps

-This challenge is a forensics png reconstruction based one.
-The name of the file we get from the server is `7uffy.png` and a console call of pngcheck gives the following output.
+First things first.
+A console call of pngcheck gives the following output.

 ```console
 $ pngcheck 7uffy.png